yaya2devops/cloudblog/cl3fyhu4f00nntknvduni2ad8.md

-It's important to note that each cloud provider have their own IaC tool.  <br>
+It's important to note that each cloud provider have their own IaC tool.
 These tools are useful when working with a specific cloud.<br> When a new service release is available here, for example, it may take some time before it is  accessible in an external product like Terraform.  <br>However, **Cloud Providers IaC tools can only be used within their own services.**